ianxm/tracker/README.markdown

 that's it for the commands that modify the repo.  now lets look at some reporting.

-    > tracker info
+    > tracker list
      metric  count  first         last      days
     pushups     2 2012-02-20 to 2012-02-26     7
     pullups     1 2012-02-25 to 2012-02-25     1
     watchedtv   5 2012-02-10 to 2012-02-15     6

-the `info` command lists all metrics stored in the repo and gives their date ranges.
+the `list` command lists all metrics stored in the repo and gives their date ranges.

     > tracker streaks watchedtv